RobinSchmidt/RS-MET/Notes/Scratch/PitchDithering.md

 depend on the particular setting of the desired cycle length $c$.
 If $c$ happens to be an exact integer, there will be no noise at all because the fractional part $c_f = 0$ is zero in this case and we will therefore produce cycles of length $c_1$ with probability $p_1 = 1$.
 Apparently, we will get the greatest amount of noise when $c$ happens to be halfway between two integers, i.e.
-$c = xxx.5$ and no noise at all when c is an exact integer $c = xxx.0$.
+$c = xxx.5$ and no noise at all when $c$ is an exact integer $c = xxx.0$.

+The Refined Idea
+----------------

 To develop a solution strategy, let's assume that our desired cycle length is $c = 100.0$.
 With the basic algorithm above, we would get a clean signal with no noise modulation at all.

-The Refined Idea
-----------------

-The new idea is now to use cycles of the 3 lengths $c_1 = 99, c_2 = 100, c_3 = 101$ in such a way
-that the mean cycle length is also exactly $100$ and the variance of the probability distribution matches the variance that we would get in the worst case scenario, i.e. at the half-integers.
-It is apparent by now that the main task to make this work is to derive a formula or algorithm to compute the 3 desired cycle lengths $c_1, c_2, c_3$ along with their associated probabilities
-$p_1, p_2, p_3$ of producing cycles of these lengths from the given desired mean cycle length $c$.
+The new idea is now to use cycles of the 3 lengths $c_1 = 99, c_2 = 100, c_3 = 101$ in such a way that the mean cycle length is also exactly $100$ and the variance of the probability distribution matches the variance that we would get in the worst case scenario, i.e. at the half-integers.
+It is apparent by now that the general task to make this work is to derive a formula or algorithm to compute the 3 desired cycle lengths $c_1, c_2, c_3$ along with their associated probabilities $p_1, p_2, p_3$ of producing cycles of these lengths from the given desired mean cycle length $c$.
+As before, let
-As before, let $c_f = c - floor(c)$ denote the fractional part of our desired (mean) cycle length
+$c_f = c - floor(c)$ denote the fractional part of our desired (mean) cycle length $c$.
+If
-$c$.
-If $c_f = 0.5$, we expect to be in an edge case where from the 3 lengths $c_1,c_2,c_3$ are only 2 actually used because one gets a probability of zero.
+$c_f = 0.5$, we expect to be in an edge case where from the 3 lengths $c_1,c_2,c_3$ are only 2 actually used because one gets a probability of zero.
 This is our reference case and we need to produce the values $c_1,c_2,c_3$ and $p_1,p_2,p_3$ for the other cases in such a way, that the noise has always the same characteristics.
 We will use $c_2$ as our middle cycle length and we will always have $c_1 = c_2 - 1$ and $c_3 = c_2 + 1$.
 In the case where $c_f < 0.5$, we will need to use